 2. Cleanse and sanitise.

-Switch to a lighter, more gentle formula during the day, and perhaps something a little stronger at night.
-A cleanser that will clear away oil and dirt from the new 'layers' that are being shed from your skin whilst using a very effective moisturiser is the key.
-You'll have to experiment!
-I found the full dose of 0.5% was too harsh for my skin, but the 0.025% teamed with Neutrogena's Deep Clean Cream Cleanser with beta hydroxy was the right fit for my skin.
+Switch to a lighter, more gentle formula during the day, and perhaps something a little stronger at night if necessary.
+Your skin will be sensitive the day after application, so be weary of this, however I would cleanse twice to make sure the retinol has been completely removed.
+You'll have to experiment.
 I tend to put on a hand sanitiser to ensure my hands are clean before I rub the cream on.
 APPLY RETINOL ONLY AT NIGHT.

 3. Exercise, water and health.

 Drink water.
 No better way to perk up your skin than to encourage the drainage of toxins.
-Don't touch your face after you have moisturised, exercised or applied make up for any reason.
+Don't touch your face after you have moisturised, exercised or applied make-up for any reason.
 Just don't.
-Little things like cold showers, proper intake of diet and easing on sugars will help your skin naturally heal.
-I tend to invest in things like omega 3/6/9, vitamin E and C as supplements to my diet.
-Whether or not these any had any effect on my skin is really very subjective, but I wouldn't be without them.
+Little things like regular exercise, a flush of cold water, proper dietary intake and easing on sugars will help your skin naturally heal.
+Omega fatty acids, chlorophyll (dark leafy greens!) and vitamin C are great additions to your diet.

-Wait 5-10 minutes between cleansing and applying the retinol depending on how dry your skin is naturally.
+Wait 15-20 minutes between cleansing and applying the retinol.
+The water reacting with the product is what causes initial irritation.
+Depending on how dry your skin is naturally, I suggest the longer the better.
 Apply sanitiser to the hands, dry, and squeeze out approximately a pea size amount of cream.
-This will be enough for face only; more is necessary for neck.
+This will be enough to cover the face.
 Apply in sections, starting with the outside of the face moving inward.
-Completely avoid your lips, the angles of your nose, and the upper lip.
+Dotting the product on all areas before rubbing in usually helps, as often retinol dries quickly.
+Completely avoid your lips, above the lip and the angles of your nose.
 The top of the nose should be fine.
 Rub gently until absorbed.
-Wash hands and wait another 10-15 minutes before applying a serum if necessary (bio oil, vitamin e serum) followed by a good moisturiser or night cream.
+Wash your hands and wait another 10-15 minutes before applying a serum if necessary (bio oil, vitamin e serum, avocado oil, etc.) followed by a good, dense moisturiser.

 5. How long do you keep it on?